CalConnect/PUBLIC_DRAFTS/jscontact/jscontact.md

   The country name.
 - countryCode: String (optional).
   The ISO-3166-1 country code.
-- isDefault: Boolean (optional, default: `false`).
+- isPreferred: Boolean (optional, default: `false`).
-  Whether this Address is the default for its type.
+  Whether this Address is the preferred for its type.
 This SHOULD only be one per type.

 # Contact Group